 - (b) This sub-clause shall apply to shift workers on continuous work as hereinbefore defined.
-The ordinary hours of such shift workers shall not exceed- - (i) 8 in any one day; or - (ii) 48 in any one week; or - (iii) 88 in 14 consecutive days; or - (iv) 176 in 28 consecutive days. - Subject to the following conditions such shift workers shall work at such times as the employer may require- - (i) a shift shall consist of eight hours, inclusive of crib time; - (ii) except at the regular change-over of shifts, an employee shall not be required to work more than one shift in - (iii) twenty minutes shall be allowed to shift workers each shift for crib which shall be counted as time worked.
+The ordinary hours of such shift workers shall not exceed-

+- (i) 8 in any one day; or

+- (ii) 48 in any one week; or

+- (iii) 88 in 14 consecutive days, or

+- (iv) 160 in 28 consecutive days.

+Subject to the following conditions such shift workers shall work at such times as the employer may require-

+- (i) a shift shall consist of not more than eight hours, inclusive of crib time; - (ii) except at the regular change-over of shifts, an employee shall not be required to work more than one shift in each 24 hours; - (iii) twenty minutes shall be allowed to shift workers each shift for crib which shall be counted as time worked.